BrianTiedjen/Brian-Tiedjen-IT1025/Lab 5/readme.md

 RBAC - This makes it much easier on the adminitrator, they can make a role and give the roles rights.
 And instead of giving roles or rights to person to person you give a person the role.

+### D

+ciphertext- This works like a key for a encription.
+You need to have this in order to acess the data.